Anarkali (1953 film)

 It was the top grossing Hindi film in the year of its release - 1953.
-Another film on the same theme was Mughal-e-Azam, released in 1960, which turned out to be one of the biggest box office success in the history of Indian cinema and a major critical success as well.
+On the same theme, Mughal-e-Azam was released in 1960, which turned out to be one of the biggest box office successes in the history of Indian cinema and a major critical success as well.
+While Anarkali portrayed the story from Anarkali's perspective, Mughal-e-Azam told the story from the perspective of Mughal emperor Akbar.

 Plot

 Shahenshah Jalal-ud-din Akbar is the grandson of Babur, and the son of Humayun.
 He is known to have ruled over Hindustan with a humane and just heart.
 He knew in order to garner the support of the Hindus, he must treat them sensitively, allow them to worship freely, and in order to maintain this peace, he married Jodha Bai, a Hindu Rajput, the sister of Raja Bhagwant Das.
-Through this marriage they became the proud parents of Shehzada Salim (Jahangir).
+Through this marriage they became the proud parents of Shehzada Salim (who took the regal name of Jahangir when he took to the throne).
 Akbar first met Nadira in the Anar garden, while she was awaiting the arrival of her lover.
 So pleased he was with her that he wanted to reward her, but she only asked for an Anar, so he ended up bestowing her with the name of 'Anarkali'.
 He met her the second time when she was able to revive Salim, who was seriously wounded in a war in Kabul.
 Once again Akbar was pleased with her, wanted to reward her, but again she turned him down.
 The third time she ended up annoying Akbar when she sang and danced in his court under the influence of alcohol, and he has her imprisoned.
 The very foundations of Akbar's palace will be shaken to the roots, and his manner of meting out justice will be put to the extreme test, when he finds out that Salim is in love with Anarkali and wants to marry her.
 While Akbar may have been successful to end the strife between Hindus and Muslims, but will be able to break down the wall between the rich and the poor?